Predictions in multifield models of inflation: Sum-Separable Potentials and the Horizon Crossing Approximation

 \subsection{The horizon crossing approximation and the adiabatic limit}

-As already discussed, the method proposed here for mapping a density function in field space to a density function for observables makes use of the horizon crossing approximation.
+As already discussed, in order to achieve analytic control, the method proposed here for mapping a density function in field space to a density function for observables makes use of the horizon crossing approximation.
 The above expressions for the power spectrum \eqref{eq:Pzeta}, tilt \eqref{eq:n} and running \eqref{eq:run}, are all composed of slow-roll terms evaluated at horizon crossing ``*" and one other term $u_{\alpha}$, of which the only contribution not evaluated on ``*" is $Z_{\alpha}$.
 It follows that in order for this approach to be appropriate two requirements must be satisfied: \begin{enumerate} \item The slow-roll approximations $\epsilon\ll1$, $\eta\ll1$, $\xi\ll1$ must be valid. \item Observables must stop evolving within the realm of validity of the model. \end{enumerate} The first requirement is necessary for a number of reasons.
 The method proposed here seeks to map the density function on an $N_{\rm f}-1$ hypersurface in field space to a density function for observables.
 The very fact that the objective is phrased this way already implicitly assumes that (up to a time shift) there is a unique trajectory passing through each point in field space.
 A simple way to ensure this is the case is to stipulate that the slow-roll conditions are satisfied.
-If one does not wish to place any constraints on momenta then the situation is drastically more complicated.
+If one does not wish to place any constraints on momenta then the situation is more complicated.
 In principle an infinite number of both inflationary and non-inflationary trajectories may pass through any given point in field space.
-To handle such a situation is well beyond the scope of this approach.
+To handle such a situation is beyond the scope of this approach but is not a problem in principle.
+One would just need to consider a suitable slicing of the full phase-space such as constant energy slicing.
+The reader is referred to Ref.~\cite{Easther:2013bga} for a nice discussion of this matter.

 Another reason for the first requirement is that the expressions for observables given above are obtained by assuming slow-roll.
 In practice it can well be the case that these expressions are valid even when the slow-roll approximations start to break down but this range of validity is clearly model-dependant.